TheWilley/Minecraft-Glyph-Database/README.md

 The **default** font references four files: `ascii.png`, `accented.png`, `nonlatin_european.png`, and `unifont.zip`.
 All except `unifont.zip` are image files containing Minecraft glyphs.
 The `unifont.zip` file is a copy of GNU Unifont (15.0.06), a bitmap-based font used in many operating systems.
 It acts as a fallback for glyphs that no other provider has defined a texture for (i.e., certain languages without supported glyphs).

 Each font is constructed from a list of "providers", which are sources that provide characters to use.
 These providers are defined within JSON files with the same name as the aforementioned fonts.
-The `chars` key found within the `providers` array in the JSON file contains sequences of Unicode characters.
+The `chars` key found within the `providers` array in a given JSON file contains sequences of Unicode characters.
 Each entry in the array represents a row, with each Unicode character representing a column.
 This creates a [bitmap](https://www.britannica.com/technology/bitmap) where each item is mapped to the corresponding spot in the reference file.
 For example, the character "i" in `ascii.png` is located at the 7th row and 10th column, which corresponds to the Unicode representation `u0069` in the bitmap.
 Some parts of the texture are blank because `u0000` represents an empty or NULL value, acting as padding.

 For this project, the `chars` key values are hardcoded in `textures.json`, along with bitmap names, rows, columns, and texture size.